-Keto chicken nuggets are coated with almond flour, then baked until deliciously crispy.
+Keto chicken nuggets are coated in almond flour, then baked until deliciously crispy.
 The spicy chipotle dipping sauce is wonderful!

 I make these tasty chicken nuggets often.
 They’re really good, and my entire family enjoys them.
 It’s interesting to see how coating chicken breast greatly improves its flavor.